Vulnerable Adults Safeguarding Policy

 1. Introduction

-Connections Arts Centre aims to adhere to the HSE safeguarding vulnerable person at risk of abuse national policy and procedures and to minimise the negative impacts of risk, while respecting and upholding the human rights and inherent dignity of all people involved with Connections Arts Centre
+Connections Arts Centre aims to adhere to the HSE safeguarding vulnerable persons at risk of abuse national policy and procedures and to minimise the negative impacts of risk while respecting and upholding the human rights and inherent dignity of all people involved with Connections Arts Centre.

 3. A Vulnerable Person